refaktor/rye-website/content/cookbook/rye-fyne/examples.md

 ## Feedback form

-What's new: `multi-line!` `get-text` `show-pop-up`
+What's new: `entry` `multi-line!` `select` `get-text` `show-pop-up`

-Let's now combine these, change entry to multi-line and add a select field to make our first potentially practical applet.
+Let's now combine an entry widget, make it multi-line, a select field and a button to make our first potentially practical applet.

 ![Feedback form](../feedback.png)